S4DIQ84/Stocker/README.md

 # Stock Price and News Notifier

 ## Overview
-This script fetches stock price data for Tesla Inc. (TSLA) from Alpha Vantage API, checks for significant price changes, retrieves news articles related to Tesla using News API, and sends notifications via Twilio to a specified phone number.
+This script fetches stock price data for a specified stock from Alpha Vantage API, checks for significant price changes, retrieves news articles related to the specified stock using News API, and sends notifications via Twilio to a specified phone number.

 ## Setup